There is more to graphs than meets the eye: Learning universal features with self-supervision: Learning Universal Features with Graph self-supervision

 \subsection{Pre-training and fine-tuning U-SSL models}

 Pre-training models with SSL involves selecting one or more pre-training task (also referred to in the literature as pretext tasks), typically depending on the type of downstream task, and appending a model with heads to learn the different tasks.
-The pre-training of U-SSL models is also performed in a similar vein, with a small adjustment to accommodate multiple graphs.
-We construct different heads for different graphs, so that in the case of $M$ pretext tasks, there are a total of $M\times N$ heads, in the U-SSL model.
-For graph $\mathcal{G}_i$, let these SSL heads be parameterized by $\mathbf{\Gamma_i}$, and the pretext task loss be denoted as $\mathcal{L}_{SSL, i}$.
-Then, the total loss of the U-SSL model for all graphs can be expressed as:
+Pre-training of U-SSL models is also performed in a similar vein, i.e., by using the U-SSL model with $N$ graph-specific modules, one universal representation module and one or more task-specific heads.
+Let $\mathbf{\Gamma}$ represent the task-specific head parameters for a pretext task and $\mathcal{L}_{SSL, i}$ represent the loss for $i^{th}$ graph.
+Then, the total loss for $N$ graphs can be expressed as:

-The total loss $\mathcal{L}_{USSL}$ is used to simultaneously learn the parameters $\{\mathbf{\Theta_i}\}$, $\mathbf{\Phi}$and $\{\mathbf{\Gamma_i}\}$ in an end-to end manner.
+The total loss $\mathcal{L}_{USSL}$ is used to simultaneously learn the parameters $\{\mathbf{\Theta_i}\}$, $\mathbf{\Phi}$ and $\mathbf{\Gamma}$ in an end-to end manner.
+The U-SSL loss can also be generalised to any number of tasks, which is discussed later.
 At the time of downstream task learning, new heads are appended to the model, parameterized in $\mathbf{\Psi_i}$, which are learnt separately for each graph by keeping the learnt parameters $\{\mathbf{\Theta_i}\}$, and $\mathbf{\Phi}$ unchanged.
 The pre-training and fine-tuning of U-SSL models are depicted in Fig. \ref{fig:pretraining} and \ref{fig:finetuning}, respectively.